 What is the purpose of the Scrutiny Panel?

-Student Scrutineers hold all full-time Officers and the Environment and Social Justice Officer to account on their remit, manifesto, and policy.
+Student Scrutineers hold all full-time Officers to account on their remit, manifesto, and policy.

-They meet four times a year, assisted by two sabbatical or full-time Officers from another Students' Union to support them in understanding the expectations of Officer's work over a year and help the scrutineers understand where Officers could be working harder.
+They meet roughly four times a year, assisted by two sabbatical or full-time Officers from another Students' Union to support them in understanding the expectations of Officer's work over a year, and help the scrutineers understand where Officers could be working harder.

 Who can attend Scrutiny Panel?

 All students can attend Officer Scrutiny Meetings and ask the Officers questions after the scrutineers have finished their questions for each Officer, and will be invited to do so by the facilitator of the meeting.